 - The worker customarily engages in the same trade, occupation, or business as that they are performing.

 The second and third prongs of the ABC test make it extremely difficult to classify workers as independent contractors.
+What’s more, you only need to satisfy one prong of the test to be found to be an employee vs an independent contractor.

 Soon after the California Supreme Court issued the Dynamex Decision, the California Legislature passed AB5, which makes the ABC test part of the California Labor Code.